Kotlin/KEEP/proposals/KEEP-0469-explicit-type-parameters.md

 # Migration

-As mentioned above, `@kotlin.internal.NoInfer` is used at the moment in the standard library to express the semantics of proposed `explicit` type parameters.
+As mentioned above, `@kotlin.internal.NoInfer` is currently used in the standard library to express the semantics of proposed `explicit` type parameters.
 Such usages of `@NoInfer` can be migrated to `explicit` type parameters: